National Storytelling Week

 • Find stories and poems from around the Commonwealth in the four River of Stories anthologies.
 These fully illustrated, themed anthologies were created by the Commonwealth Education Trust and are now free to download from the National Literacy Trust website.

-• For schools interested in hosting a storyteller, Authors Aloud and Authors Abroad can help schools find a storyteller to match their needs.
+• Authors Aloud and Authors Abroad can also help schools find a storyteller to match their needs.

 Visit the resource